sundowndev/phoneinfoga/README.md

 ## About

 PhoneInfoga is an information gathering framework for phone numbers that uses only free resources.
-The goal is to first gather standard information such as country, area, carrier and line type on any international phone numbers with a very good accuracy.
-Then search for footprints on search engines to try to find the VoIP provider or identify the owner.
+This tool might not be able to recover your name or address by scanning your number (fortunately), anyway, that is not the purpose.
+The goal is to provide an easy way to investigate and parse information from any phone number.

 **This project is under active development.
 Numverify scan does not work on demo instance because my server's IP got blocked.
 [Roadmap is here](https://github.com/sundowndev/PhoneInfoga/projects/1)**